Pvt school principal arrested for molesting girl in UP's Amethi | Education

 - India

-A private school principal has been arrested for allegedly molesting a Class 11 student, a police official said on Sunday.
+A private school principal has been arrested for allegedly molesting a Class 11 student, a police official said.

-The principal had summoned the girl to the student earlier in the day telling her that she had to fill a form.
+The principal had summoned the girl earlier in the day telling her that she had to fill a form.
 Accordingly, the 17-year-old visited the school with her Aadhaar card even though it was a holiday.

 The girl later complained to her parents that the principal molested her in school.